meggiemorrison/Quilt/README.md

 your testfile name.
 The resulting image ("curr.png") should appear in your current directory.

 This program uses a Breadth-First implementation to draw the squares.

+Resubmission 1:
+The program should now base the side lengths (and therefore the scale of each new rectangle) off of the first rectangle.

 Tests:
 1.0 255 0 0